jamesnulliu/PrettyLazy0/docs/How_to_Contribute_as_a_Collaborator.md

 On GitHub [branches page](https://github.com/jamesnulliu/PrettyLazy0/branches), **check if there has been an existing branch that is suitable for your contribution**.

-Let's suppose you want to add support for regular expression.
-You should first check if there is a remote branch named `feature/regex-support`.

-To list all remote branches, you should change directory to the local repository and run following commands:
+If you want to list all remote branches on your local machine, you should change directory to the local repository and run following commands:

 ```bash
 # List all remote branches.
 git branch -r
 ```

+Let's suppose you want to add support for function `i-am-an-example`.
+You should first check if there is a remote branch named `feature/i-am-an-example`.

 💡**Note**:
 - There are two ways to check for remote branches: